hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/4- Resource-Attributes.md

 __________________________________________________________________________________________

-Interpolation syntax allows us to reference `variables`, `resource attributes` and even make use of `built-in functions` in terraform
+Interpolation syntax allows us to "reference" `variables`, `resource attributes` and even make use of `built-in functions` in terraform

 __________________________________________________________________________________________